Generic selectors

 The sword from an unknown Swedish location

 In the Swedish Historical Museum in Stockholm, there is a sword that appears to be missing from Androshchuk’s catalog, although Ny Björn Gustafsson told us that he had discussed it with Fedir Androshchuk.
+Androschuk admitted in a private discussion that he did not include the sword in the catalog.
 The sword comes from an unknown Swedish location and lacks a catalog number, it only has the “item number” 266352_HST.
 We are not aware of any official publication, the only source of information is the catalog of the mentioned museum (Statens Historiska Museer 2024).
 According to this catalog, the sword is represented by a 35 cm long fragment with a broken blade and missing pommel cap.
 The double-edged blade is about 5.2 cm wide at the guard in its current corroded condition.
 The crossguard is 10 cm long and about 1.7 cm high.
 The upper guard is approximately 7 cm long and identically high.
 Both hilt components are decorated with tricolour inlay of silver, copper and brass, with the copper alloy wires arranged to form a rhombic ornament.
 The guards are decorated on the sides as well.
-Typologically, the sword can be assigned to Petersen’s type V.
+Typologically, the sword can be assigned to Petersen’s type V. Androshchuk considers the sword to be a young variant of type H/I or special type 20.
+Androshchuk added that this sword is not the same sword that he published under cat. no. 28 (Androshchuk 2014: 469-470).

 The sword from an unknown Swedish location, stored in Stockholm.